 Possession of natural products, including shed antlers, is restricted to the Refuge’s authorized access routes.
 Any possession of natural products on the Refuge outside an authorized route is prohibited and will result in seizure of the items regardless of where they were collected.

-Refuge Road and Miller Butte National Forest Access TrailThe Miller Butte National Forest access trail starts on the Refuge Road south of Miller’s Butte and provides direct access to the Bridger-Teton National Forest, as marked.
+Refuge Road and Miller Butte National Forest Access TrailThe Miller Butte National Forest access trail starts on the Refuge Road east of Miller Butte and provides direct access to the Bridger-Teton National Forest, as marked.